visheshgupta19/welcome-to-docker/README.md

   - The name can be **anything** you want (e.g., `myapp:v1`).
 - Once the build is complete, you will see the image listed in **Docker Desktop → Images tab**.

-📸 *Docker Desktop showing the image in the Images tab*
 ![Docker Desktop Images Tab](docs/screenshots/docker-desktop-images.png)

 ---